danorder/Flsun-super-racer-Full-klipper-config-/README.md

 This config is currently compatible with cura after minor klipper specific changes to start gcode under printer settings version 4.12.
 The 4.10 cura should work by default. in cura the start gcode is setup to use relative extrusion. this must be enabled in the profile otherwise random movments can and will occure. make sure to change both stock profiles.
 This config is setup like a tutorial island the settings must be enabled for it to work.
 This is to attempt to lessen the learning curve if you can compile marlin. and to ensure that individual machines are setup to their indivial values. every machine is a bit different due to qc and, assembly.

+ OTHER HARDWARE / REOMMENDED BUT OPTIONAL.
+ HDMI Capacitive Lcd for KLIPPER SCREEN.
+This grants nearly full acess to a clean ui with most klipper settings / standard printer controls in a modern touch ui
+ it should be noted the stock. lcd more then likely will not be added to Klipper by developers anytimee soon (months/years) theres many other more common screens stil waiting for support.
+This is mostly a manufacture issue / semi propriatary software and tfts running their own firmware. if you don't want to use a pc / cell phone don't       wait up.
+Notes on klipper screen this remoes most of the need for fluidd / mainsail other then uploads.
+IT makes certain features easier such as setting up zoffset / baby stepping.
+It also has visual bed mesh , wifi selection , and, what you'd expect control wise from a graphical marlin screen in terms of settings / control.

 USEFUL LINKS AND RESOURCES / Requird info to beceome famililar with. https://klipperscreen.readthedocs.io/en/latest/ FULL TOUCH UI FOR CAPACITIVE HDMI TFT OR RESSISTIVE.
 TFT I USED / STL https://www.thingiverse.com/thing:2798667 https://www.klipper3d.org/Installation.html The offical manual